emizoripx/client-fel/README.md

-# CLIENT FEL PACKAGE v1.2.0
+# CLIENT FEL PACKAGE v1.2.1  (invoiceninja version 5.0.39)

 ## Client for consuming services in FEL, for invoicing